d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ## Symbolic Programming

-Consider the alternative, symbolic programming where computation is usually performed only once the process has been fully defined.
-This strategy is used by multiple deep learning frameworks, including Theano, Keras and TensorFlow (the latter two have since acquired imperative extensions).
+Consider the alternative, *symbolic programming*, where computation is usually performed only once the process has been fully defined.
+This strategy is used by multiple deep learning frameworks, including Theano and TensorFlow (the latter has acquired imperative extensions).
 It usually involves the following steps:

 1. Define the operations to be executed.
 1. Compile the operations into an executable program.
 1. Provide the required inputs and call the compiled program for execution.

 This allows for a significant amount of optimization.
-First off, we can skip the Python interpreter in many cases, thus removing a performance bottleneck that can become significant on multiple fast GPUs paired with a single Python thread on a CPU.
-Secondly, a compiler might optimize and rewrite the above code into `print((1 + 2) + (3 + 4))` or even `print(10)`.
+First, we can skip the Python interpreter in many cases, thus removing a performance bottleneck that can become significant on multiple fast GPUs paired with a single Python thread on a CPU.
+Second, a compiler might optimize and rewrite the above code into `print((1 + 2) + (3 + 4))` or even `print(10)`.
 This is possible since a compiler gets to see the full code before turning it into machine instructions.
 For instance, it can release memory (or never allocate it) whenever a variable is no longer needed.
 Or it can transform the code entirely into an equivalent piece.
-To get a better idea consider the following simulation of imperative programming (it is Python after all) below.
+To get a better idea, consider the following simulation of imperative programming (it is Python after all) below.

 ```{.python .input}
 #@tab all